Enjoying a Campfire

 Concluding the Basics to Build a Campfire

-Whether a fire is needed to make memories or for survival, knowing how to build a campfire is an essential life skill, especially for those who adventure the outdoors.
+Whether it’s your first-ever campfire, a fire to make memories or for survival, knowing how to build a campfire is an essential life skill, especially for those who adventure the outdoors.
 Practice these simple fire-building basics!
-Once you have honed your campfire-building skills, various campfire layouts can increase the duration of your fire, which we will touch on in a later post.
+Once you have honed your campfire-building skills, various campfire lays can increase the duration of your fire, which we will touch on in a later post.

 What’s your favourite method of building a campfire?
 Are you the fuel, lighter type, or do you prefer the tinder, Ferro method?